 Resources & Facilities

-Every classroom in the mathematics department contains an interactive whiteboard, a selection of educational textbooks and furniture to accommodate up to 30 students.
-Pupils from years 7 and 8 will be able to make regular use of the new Pearson Key Stage 3 textbook series.
-This series provides exercises, ideas and topics built around the new national curriculum for Key Stage 3.
-Alternatively, in years 9, 10 and 11, students will focus on the completion of their GCSE Key Stage 4 qualification and will reference their work from the new Higher and Foundation Tier Edexcel books from Pearson.
+Every classroom in the Curriculum Area contains an interactive whiteboard, a selection of educational textbooks and furniture to accommodate up to 30 students.
+Pupils from Years 7 and 8 will be able to make regular use of the new Pearson Key Stage 3 textbook series.
+This series provides exercises, ideas and topics built around the curriculum for Key Stage 3.
+Alternatively, in Years 9, 10 and 11, students will focus on the completion of their GCSE Key Stage 4 qualification and will reference their work from the new Higher and Foundation Tier Edexcel books from Pearson.

 In addition, there are currently two computer rooms, allocated solely to the Curriculum Area.
 Each of these rooms contains top quality multi-media PCs and other audio-visual equipment, including an interactive whiteboard.
-This access provides an opportunity for our students to use a wealth of electronic resources, designed and bought by the department to expand and aide our pupils' mathematical development.
-Furthermore, these resources have also been made available via the Academy's virtual learning environment (VLE) as a beneficial way of allowing our students to make use of these resources beyond the classroom (via an internet connection).
+This access provides an opportunity for our students to use a wealth of electronic resources, designed and bought by the department to expand and aide our students' mathematical development.

 In all the classrooms, wall space is positively used to create informative and stimulating displays that reflect the topics that are taught across both Key Stages.
 Likewise, we make good use of corridor displays of students' work, whilst also including real world applications of mathematics.